The Wall Street Journal is looking for an experienced Graphics Reporter to drive innovative storytelling for digital audiences.

 Work quickly and efficiently under tight deadlines.

-A minimum of 2-3 years of experience working in a newsroom, or equivalent experience.
+At least three years of experience working in a newsroom or equivalent experience.

 Dow Jones , Making Careers Newsworthy